 The Size Of A Galago

-Bushbabies are relatively small amazing nocturnal primates.
+Bushbabies are relatively small amazing nocturnal primates in Kibale park.
 The average length of this attractive large-eyed monkey is about 130mm.
 Its bushy long tail length varies between 15-41mm.

 The average body weight of the Galago is about 95- 300g.

 Jumping Ability Of Galagos in Kibale National Park